1998 Southeastern Conference baseball tournament

-Regular Season Results
+Regular season results

 The top four teams (based on conference results) from both the Eastern and Western Divisions earned invites to the tournament.
 The 12 teams played a 30-game conference schedule, playing 10 three-game series.
 Each team did not play one team from the opposite division.

 For the first time, the SEC tournament used the Omaha format, which was first adopted at the College World Series in 1988.
 The eight teams were seeded and divided into two four-team brackets; seeds 2, 3, 6 and 7 made up bracket one and seeds 1, 4, 5 and 8 made up bracket two.
 Bracket play was double elimination.
 The two bracket winners met in a single championship game.